canonical/hotsos/defs/README.md

   '@<propertyname>.CACHE_KEY'
   '@checks.<checkname>.<propertyname>.CACHE_KEY'

-  The latter is used if the property is within a checks PropertyCollection.
+  The latter is used if the property is within a checks property.

 CACHE_KEY
   See individual property CACHE_KEYS for supported cache keys.